Tel : 07939 089903

 For Driving Lessons!

-On the day of your lesson, I will call or text you.
-You should confirm to me that neither you nor anyone in your household has had any symptoms of COVID 19 within the last 7 days and that neither you nor anyone in your household has had contact with anyone who has had symptoms of COVID 19, within the last 14 days.
+Once driving lessons can re-start, by attending for your lesson you are confirming that neither you nor anyone in your household has had any symptoms of COVID 19 within the last 7 days and that neither you nor anyone in your household has had contact with anyone who has had symptoms of COVID 19, within the last 14 days.

 If you have exhibited any symptoms or been in contact with anyone with symptoms, then your lesson cannot go ahead, even if you feel fine as you could be Asymptomatic and not currently showing symptoms.

-If you cancel a lesson due to a suspicion that you have COVID 19 symptoms, you will not be able to book another lesson for a minimum of 14 days.
+If you have to cancel a driving lesson due to a suspicion that you have COVID 19 symptoms, you will not be able to book another lesson for a minimum of 14 days.

 If the lesson can go ahead, you should look out for me arriving at your address.
 I will however text when I arrive, so that you can come out to the car, rather than me coming to your door.
-Before you get into the car, you will need to confirm that you have thoroughly washed your hands (for at least 20 seconds) just before leaving your home.
+Before you get into the car, you will be asked to use an anti viral hand cleanser.

-All students should wear clothing that covers as much of the body as possible, including arms and legs.
+You should wear clothing that covers as much of your body as possible, including your arms and legs.

-You should also bring your own hand sanitiser, tissues, and a towel to sit on during your driving lessons to avoid possible seat contamination.
+You should also bring a towel to sit on during your driving lessons to avoid possible seat contamination.

-We will not shake hands either before, or after a lesson, and once you’re back home, you should wash your hands thoroughly as soon as it's possible.
-You may also wish to wash the clothes you were wearing during your lesson.
+For safety's sake, we will not shake hands either before, or after a lesson, and once you’re back home, you should wash your hands thoroughly as soon as it's possible.
+You may also wish to wash the clothes that you were wearing during the lesson.

-To reduce risks during lessons, only I will hold any visual aids or training resources, instead of passing them between us.
-If I need to give you a demonstration drive, the car controls will need to be disinfected before I drive, and then again when you get back into the driving seat.
-At the conclusion of the lesson, I will type your reflective comments for your personal log.
+To reduce contamination risk during lessons, only I will hold any visual aids or training resources, instead of passing them between us as would be usual.
+If I need to give you a demonstration drive, the car controls will need to be sanitised before I drive, and then sanitised once again before you get back into the driving seat.
+At the conclusion of the lesson, I will type your comments into your personal reflective log for your records.

 My Risk Assessment Statement here.